WebexSamples/postman-webex/README.md

-# Postman collections for Webex Messaging and Admin APIs
+# Postman for Webex Messaging and Admin APIs

-This repo gathers collections for **[Webex Messaging and Admin APIs](https://developer.webex.com/quick-reference.html)**.
+This repo gathers Postman collections for **[Webex Messaging and Admin APIs](https://developer.webex.com/quick-reference.html)**.
 - [Webex Messaging API](#webex-messaging-api): Messages, Rooms, Teams, People, Webhooks, AttachmentActions... all Webex resources accessible from an access token, with no admin priviledges.
 Uses an `access_token` environment variable.
-- [Webex Admin API](#admin-api): Organizations, People creation and updates, Roles, Licenses, Events, Devices, Places and xAPI.
+- [Webex Admin API](#webex-admin-api): Organizations, People creation and updates, Roles, Licenses, Events, Devices, Places and xAPI.
 These admin related features are accessible only with an access token with admin priviledges.
 Uses an `access_token` environment variable.
 - [Webex Cards](#webex-cards): Messages (with Card attachments), AttachmentActions and Card examples.
 Uses `access_token` and `bot_token` environment variables.

 Looking for other postman collections, check: